fingerprintjs/broyster/contributing.md

 ### Pitfalls

-Working with Karma and Jasmine, which means not everything is in our control.
+The project uses Karma and Jasmine, which means not everything is in our control.
 For some problems you will need to dig into Karma or Jasmine to figure out if and how you can work around it.

 ### How to test